agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/UX-DESIGN.md

 ### Home Page

 This is the home page of the app.
-Users can view blogs, see the replies to a blog, their communities, and search for blogs as well.
+Users can view blogs, like the blogs with the wing icon, see the replies to a blog, their communities, and search for blogs as well.

 ![Home](https://github.com/agiledev-students-fall2024/4-final-project-seraphim/blob/claire/ux-design/wireframe/home.png)